Skip to main content

 Pudding and Souse

-A traditional Saturday dish, pudding is seasoned sweet potato stuffed into pig intestines (similar to blood sausage but without the blood), while souse is pickled pork.
-The combination is a unique Bajan delicacy often enjoyed with pickle cucumber and hot sauce.
+A Saturday fixture.
+Pudding is seasoned sweet potato stuffed into pig intestines, like blood sausage but without the blood, while souse is pickled pork.
+The two go together, usually eaten with pickled cucumber and hot sauce.

 Macaroni Pie